Indian Poker: A Fun Card-on-Forehead Game

 Raising the action may force even better hands to exit if all cards are relatively weak or middling.
 This game isn’t deep-thinking.
 However, a few considerations might register you a win.

-Indian Poker in Pop Culture and Tournament Series
+Indian Poker Online and Its Place in Pop Culture

 While this game may be more of a lark than a real game of poker, Indian Poker has been featured on television on occasion.
 In the U.S., three Big Brother cast members played the game on the show’s livestream in 2020.
 Most players can’t play the game without laughing.

-Even the World Series of Poker featured a six-handed Indian Poker tournament for ESPN cameras in 2004, referring to the game Blind Man’s Bluff.
-It also featured a Texas Hold’em version, with each player receiving two cards and then betting on the flop, turn, and river.
+Even the World Series of Poker featured a six-handed Indian poker tournament, showcasing the game’s fun and chaotic nature for ESPN cameras in 2004, referring to the game Blind Man’s Bluff.
+It also featured a Texas Holdem version, with each player receiving two cards and then betting on the flop, turn, and river.

 Amir Vahedi, Layne Flack, Scotty Nguyen, Clonie Gowen, Mike Matusow, and Phil Gordon battled for a $3,000 prize pool, with Vahedi eventually coming out on top.